support@meisterdrucke.com · 0043 4257 29415

 Nonclassified artists · Newspapers and Illustrations

 British Horse Artillery on the Western Front in Southern Flanders, World War I by Addison Thomas Millar.
-Available as an art print on canvas, photo paper, watercolor board, uncoated paper or Japanese paper.
+Available as an art print on canvas, photo paper, watercolor board, natural paper, or Japanese paper.

 world war i · world war 1 · first world war · british · army · soldiers · 1910s · horse artillery · horses · galloping · flanders · pulling · gun carriage · field gun · riding · street · town · ruins · ruined · damaged · buildings · destruction · Private Collection / Bridgeman Images · / Look and Learn